HafiziRuslan/PiStar-LastHeard-Telegram/README.md

 # Pi-Star Last Heard Telegram Bot

 This project is a Python-based Telegram bot that monitors DStar logs and sends updates to a specified Telegram chat.
-It uses the `python-telegram-bot` library to interact with Telegram and parses DStar log files to extract relevant information.
+It uses the `python-telegram-bot` library to interact with Telegram and parses DStar or MMDVM log files to extract relevant information.

 ## Features

-- Monitors DStar log files for new entries.
+- Monitors DStar/MMDVM log files for new entries.
 - Parses log entries and formats them into readable messages.
 - Sends updates to a Telegram chat using a bot.
 - Configurable via environment variables.